vasilii-kovalev/skyrim-special-edition-mods-list/README.md

   * Run xEdit and load all the mods
   * Click on "Settlements Expanded" mod with the right mouse button
   * Click on the "Apply Script" menu option
-  * Choose "Blacksmith Forge Water Patch" in the list and click "OK" button
+  * Select "Blacksmith Forge Water Patch" in the list and click "OK" button
   * Give the patch a name (for example, "Settlements Expanded Blacksmith Forge Water Patch") and click "OK" button
   * Click "Exit xEdit" button
   * Check the created patch and click "OK" button